-- 2. The bottom of the absorption field shall be at least four (4) feet above the known high groundwater table. - 3.
-No absorption field shall be closer than 50 feet from any permanent surface or subsurface drainage system.
-This will not include basement footing drains. - 4.
-Variances from these standards may be allowed by the county health department where existing lots cannot conform because of their size. - G. Signs.
+- E. Docks and Riparian Access.
+Riparian owners have the right of reasonable access to the river.
+Riparian access and construction of docks are therefore permitted uses regulated under the provisions of Section 7.20, and the requirements of the underlying zoning district.
+Docks must be constructed in accordance with the rules of Part 301 of Public Act No. 451 of 1994 (MCL 324.30101 et seq.), as amended or subsequently replaced by other applicable regulations.
+The use of natural material is encouraged. - F. Signs.
 Only those signs necessary for identification, direction, resource information, regulation of use, and related to the permitted use and such signs as are permitted in the riverfront residential zone may be placed along the designated river and tributaries.
 In addition, signs upon private lands within the Natural River Overlay District must be in conformance with the following standards: - 1.
 The signs shall be no larger than two (2) square feet in area posted no more than one per 100 feet or one sign posted at the upstream and downstream corner of the lot. - 2.
 The sign shall not be attached to any tree or shrub. - 3.
-The sign shall not be illuminated. - H. Disposal of Solid Wastes.
+The sign shall not be illuminated. - G. Disposal of Solid Wastes.
 No unsightly or offensive material, including but not limited to trash, refuse, junk cars, junk appliances or garbage, shall be dumped or stored within the Natural River Overlay District in accordance with Part 115 of Public Act No. 451 of 1994 (MCL 324.11501 et seq.).
-No dumps or sanitary landfills shall be permitted within 300 feet of the designated portions of the Kalamazoo River or its tributaries. - I. Land Alteration.
+No dumps or sanitary landfills shall be permitted within 300 feet of the designated portions of the Kalamazoo River or its tributaries. - H. Land Alteration.
 Land alteration for building such as grading, dredging and filling of the land surface within 300 feet of the river's edge is permitted, unless the high groundwater table is within six (6) feet of the land surface or on lands subject to flooding.
 This does not apply to septic system drainfields which must be four feet above the known high groundwater table.
 Dredging or filling for the construction of fish or wildlife ponds outside of the native vegetation strip is permitted.
-All activities must meet provisions of the Inland Lakes and Streams Act, Part 301 of Public Act No. 451 of 1994 (MCL 324.30101 et seq.); the Soil Erosion and Sedimentation Control Act, Part 303 of Public Act No. 451 of 1994 (MCL 324.30301 et seq.).
+All activities must meet provisions of the Inland Lakes and Streams Act, Part 301 of Public Act No. 451 of 1994 (MCL 324.30101 et seq.); the Soil Erosion and Sedimentation Control Act, Part 91 of Public Act No. 451 of 1994 (MCL 324.9101 et seq.); and the Wetlands Protection Act, Part 303 of Public Act No. 451 of 1994 (MCL 324.30301 et seq.).

-J. Native Vegetation Strip on Adjacent Shorelines.
+I. Native Vegetation Strip on Adjacent Shorelines.